tmnarine/techml/rpi/spigotpi/README.md

 - Write my first assembly program to implement some of the functions that I will need for the final program.
 For example, printing, div/mod math operations, initializing an array
 - Finally, implement the Spigot Pi algorithm in assembly using all that I have learned in the previous steps

-As you can see, a divide an conquer approach to writing the final assembly code was taken.
+A divide an conquer approach was taken to write the final assembly code.

 ## Python Implementation